The Shire: Buckland

 Buckland, also known as the "East Marches", was just to the east of the Shire across the Brandywine River.
 Named for the Brandybuck family, it was settled "long ago" as "a sort of colony of the Shire."
+It was bounded to the east by the Old Forest, separated by a tall thick hedge called the High Hay.
+It included Crickhollow, which serves as one of Frodo's five Homely Houses.

 The Westmarch or West Marches was given to the Shire by King Elessar after the War of the Ring.
-It included Crickhollow, which serves as one of Frodo's five Homely Houses.

 Bree

 To the east of the Shire was the isolated village of Bree, unique in having hobbits and men living side-by-side.
 It was served by an inn named The Prancing Pony, noted for its fine beer which was sampled by hobbits, men, and the wizard Gandalf.
 Many inhabitants of Bree, including the inn's landlord Barliman Butterbur, had surnames taken from plants.
 Tolkien described the butterbur as "a fat thick plant", evidently chosen as appropriate for a fat man.
 Tolkien suggested two different origins for the people of Bree: either it had been founded and populated by men of the Edain who did not reach Beleriand in the First Age, remaining east of the mountains in Eriador; or they came from the same stock as the Dunlendings.

 The name Bree means "hill"; Tolkien justified the name by arranging the village and the surrounding Bree-land around a large hill, named Bree-hill.
-The name of the village Brill, in Buckinghamshire, a place that Tolkien often visited, inspired him to create Bree, has the same meaning: Brill is a modern contraction of Breʒ-hyll.
+The name of the village Brill, in Buckinghamshire, a place that Tolkien often visited, and which inspired him to create Bree, has the same meaning: Brill is a modern contraction of Breʒ-hyll.
 Both syllables are words for "hill" – the first is Celtic and the second Old English.